Woo In-hee: Marriage to Yoo Ho-sun

-Affair with Kim Jong-il
+Affair with Kim Jong Il

-Woo In-hee started an affair with Kim Jong-il.
+Woo started an affair with Kim Jong Il.
 It is not known for certain when they began their courtship, other than it took place sometime in the late 1970s.
-At the time, Unsung Heroes was being filmed and her husband Yoo Hosun acted in the film.
+At the time, Unsung Heroes was being filmed and her husband Yoo Ho-sun acted in the film.
 It is possible that Kim and Woo had courted for years before Woo's fall from grace, or that her ruin made it possible for Kim to initiate a relationship in exchange for allowing her to return to acting.
 Kim had a fellow actor follow her around and report on her activities.
-The relationship was top secret and was being kept from everyone including Woo's husband Yoo Hosun.
+The relationship was top secret and was being kept from everyone including Yoo.

 After Kim, Woo fell in love with a young Zainichi Korean who had come to North Korea to work at a radio station.
 Woo met him and he overcame her initial reluctance.
 The couple could not meet in public, so they met driving around for hours in the man's Mercedes.
 In the winter of 1980, after such a joyride, they were found in the car suffering from carbon monoxide poisoning caused by the engine left running with windows shut to keep the cold out.
 The man had died and Woo had to spend two weeks at a hospital recovering.
-While interrogated over the death, she mentioned Kim Jong-il.
+While interrogated over the death, she mentioned Kim Jong Il.

 Execution

-Kim Jong-il had Woo executed for talking about their secret relationship.
+Kim Jong Il had Woo executed for talking about her secret relationship with the Zainichi man.
 In 1981, Woo was told she was free to go, but was instead taken to the Kang Kon Military Academy shooting grounds just north of Pyongyang.
 She was tied to a post and shot in front of 6,000 people.
-Twelve gunmen each fired 10 rounds from their AK-47's, mutilating her body beyond recognition.
-Woo's husband Yoo Hosun was forced to watch the execution.
+Twelve gunmen each fired 10 rounds from their AK-47s, mutilating her body beyond recognition.
+Woo's husband was forced to watch the execution.
 Kim nullified Woo and Yoo's marriage and forced the latter to finish Unsung Heroes.

 Woo's name and image were purged from magazines and film catalogs.
 She was edited out of films she had performed in, rendering their plots incomprehensible.
-Although the 6,000 witnesses to her execution were told not to talk about what they'd seen, the incident is widely known in North Korea.
+Although the 6,000 witnesses to her execution were told not to talk about what they had seen, the incident is widely known in North Korea.
 A South Korean TV drama, Until the Azalea Blooms, portrays her life.
 The show was banned in North Korea, but has nevertheless circulated in the country and people have been punished for watching it.